-Further information about these collections is available from the David M. Rubenstein Rare Book & Manuscript Library Finding Aids listing.
-These Finding Aids are written descriptions of the collections within the Rubenstein Library.
+Further information about these collections is available from the David M. Rubenstein Rare Book & Manuscript Library Collection Guides listing.
+These Collection Guides are written descriptions of the collections within the Rubenstein Library.

 Subject: The outdoor advertising industry categorizes billboard advertisements into eleven subjects.
 In creating the database, each ad was described by a specific subject term by the type of product the ad was marketing.
 A complete listing and description of all subject terms is available.